TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/stimulus_js.md

 You learned how to trigger events with event listeners, in Stimulus instead you use `data-action` attributes to execute javascript to react to a user click or input.

-So instead of `document.querySelector("button).addEventListener("click", showAlert)` we write the following HTML
+So instead of `document.querySelector("button").addEventListener("click", showAlert)` we write the following HTML

 ~~~html
 <div data-controller="alert">